radical-cybertools/radical.entk/doc/user_guide/getstarted.rst

 ***************

 In this section we will run you through the basic building blocks of the  API.
-We will develop an example application, starting from a singe task, to a bag of tasks, to a Pipeline of tasks.
+We will develop an example application, starting from a singe task, to a Bag of Tasks.

 .. note:: The reader is assumed to be familiar with the general Ensemble MD concepts as described in :ref:`introduction` and :ref:`overview`.